-The Mentor Capital Network (MCN) identifies and supports for-profit early stage entrepreneurs who are using business to solve the world’s biggest social, economic, and environmental problems in a way that others will be inspired to follow their lead.
+The Mentor Capital Network (MCN) identifies and supports entrepreneurs who are starting or growing businesses to solve the world’s biggest social, economic, and environmental problems at scale in a way that others will be inspired to follow their lead.

-Since 2002, the MCN has helped for-profit social entrepreneurs launch and grow organizations that have gone on to cumulatively create more than 10,000 jobs and are deploy more than a billion dollars in combined annual revenue and follow-on funding.
+Since our founding in 2002, we have helped entrepreneurs create more than 10,000 jobs in companies that are deploying more than a billion dollars in combined annual revenue and follow-on funding.